yousifso/Cyclistic_case_study/README.md

 ### Data Analysis Process
 The project follows the six-step data analysis process:

-Here’s a version of the "Ask" section formatted for your README:

----

 ### Step 1: Ask

 In the Ask phase, the goal is to clearly identify the problem, define the business objectives, and understand the stakeholders involved.
 This step helps to set the direction for the entire analysis.